RainbowMiner/RainbowMiner/README.md

 - "MSIAprofile": desired MSI Afterburner profile

 .. this adds a Penalty of 12.5% to all algorithms used by Trex

+.. this adds a static pool difficulty of 1000 to Sgminer's Neoscrypt

 ### Config\devices.config.txt